malklera/mutual-funds/README.md

 TODO: Check if the cuantity of share i own increase with time or what
+DONE: No, only the value of the share changes.

 TODO: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner